-Measurable Objectives Key Activities / Measured By Accomplishment or Update Provide person centered counseling and customized services and supports to newly identified caregivers (e.g., respite, counseling, support groups).
-Completion Date: 01/2023 Approximately 260 newly identified caregivers were provided caregiver support specific information & assistance through I&A 2021 Mailed out approx. 40 TCare Surveys to newly identified caregivers, from I&A contacts (as of 4/15/21) Approximately 120 newly identified caregivers were provided caregiver support specific information & assistance through I&A (as of March 31, 2021).
-3. Recruit and maintain provider network adequacy.
+Measurable Objectives Key Activities / Measured By Accomplishment or Update respite, counseling, support groups).
+Completion Date: 01/2023 Approximately 260 newly identified caregivers were provided caregiver support specific information & assistance through I&A 2021 Mailed out approximately 40 TCare Surveys to newly identified caregivers, from I&A contacts (as of April 15, 2021) Sent approximately 70 TCare Surveys to newly identified caregivers, from I&A contacts (from April 15-July 31).
+Approximately 120 newly identified caregivers were provided caregiver support specific information & assistance through I&A (as of March 31, 2021).
+Approximately 229 caregivers were provided specific caregiver support information through Senior I&A contacts 3.
+Recruit and maintain provider network adequacy.
 Develop additional contracts to meet caregiver needs.
 Identify and recruit local providers for new contracted services, with efficient and timely service delivery.
 Provide technical assistance to current Family Caregiver Support Program local contract providers or interested providers, such as the local Tribes, who may be overwhelmed with the Medicaid contracting requirements.
-Completion Date: 01/2021 Explore expanding provider network of supportive services to caregivers that may include robotic pets, personal response unites, virtual workshops, and partnership with Poulsbo EMS CARES programs for follow-up to caregivers with non-urgent issues.
+(April-July).
+2021-2022 Explore expanding provider network of supportive services to caregivers that may include robotic pets, personal response units, virtual workshops, and partnership with Poulsbo EMS CARES programs for follow-up to caregivers with non-urgent issues.
 2020 Conducted meeting to explore Medicaid Waiver subcontract options and local community referrals in meeting with Suquamish Tribe, ALTSA Tribal Program Manager, and Office of Indian Policy representative.
-2021 7.01 Planning meetings offered technical assistance and presentation of AAA services available to Tribal staff (Suquamish and Port Gamble S'Klallam) .
-2020-2021 Increased coordination with Tribal staff to assist Tribal members with MDT programs.